About the Thesis Fair

 Mauritskade 63, 1092 AD Amsterdam

-Day Programme (this is just a sample schedule, actual times may change)
+Day Programme (this is a tentative schedule, actual times may change)

-13:00 – 13:30 Morning organisations breakdown booths and leave with AI students.
-New organisations setup booths and the rest of the students arrive.
+12:45 – 13:30 Morning organisations break down booths and leave with AI students.
+New organisations setup booths and the rest of the students arrive

 MSc Computational Science (joint degree with the VU, hosted at UvA)